The continuity of Beurling density and Beurling dimension of spectra of a class of self-affine spectral measures: Introduction

 We say that $\mu$ is a {\it spectral measure} on $\R^d$ if $\mu$ is a probability measure on $\R^d$ and there exists a discrete set $\Lambda\subseteq \R^d$ such that $E(\Lambda):=\{e^{-2\pi i\langle\lambda,x\rangle}\colon\lambda\in\Lambda\}$ forms an orthonormal basis for $L^2(\mu)$.
 The set $\Lambda$ is called a {\it spectrum} of $\mu$.

 The theory of spectral measure originated from the well-known fact that the exponential functions $\{e^{-2\pi i\langle n,x\rangle}\colon n\in\Z^d\}$ form an orthonormal basis for $L^2([0,1]^d)$, i.e., the Lebesgue measure restricted to $[0,1]^d$ is a spectral measure, with $\Z^d$ serving as its spectrum and was initiated by the spectral set conjecture proposed by Fuglede \cite{Fug74} in 1974, during his study of extension problems for commuting partial differential operators.
-This conjecture asserts that the Lebesgue measure restricted to a measurable set $\Omega$ with finite positive measure is a spectral measure if and only if $\Omega$ can tile the Euclidean space by translations.
-The spectral set conjecture ignited new research frontiers, among which some singular continuous measures were found to be a spectral measure.
-Precisely, in 1998, Jorgensen and Pedersen \cite{JP98} first proved that the standard middle-fourth Cantor measure $\mu_{4,\{0,2\}}$ is a spectral measure and since then, the spectrality of self-similar measures, self-affine measures and Moran measures has been extensively explored; see \cite{AH14,Dai12,DHLai13,DHLau14,DHLai19,DJ07,Fug74,JP98,LW02,LMW22} and references therein.
+This conjecture asserts that the normalized Lebesgue measure restricted to a measurable set $\Omega$ with positive finite measure is a spectral measure if and only if $\Omega$ can tile the Euclidean space by translations.
+While the conjecture turned out to be false in general \cite{Tao04}, it triggered extensive exploration of spectral measures beyond the classical Lebesgue setting.